khmarbaise/sapm/README.md

 - ANTLR Grammar works reading
   - Support of ~user, ~group and ~alias rule
   - Support of user, groups
+  - Support of $anonymous and $authenticated
 - Started with a simple API based on AuthorizationFile class.

 TODOs
 -----
 - Grammar / Object Model
   - Handling the tokens $anonymous and $authenticated is not implemented (yet).
-    $anonymous means no username exists, cause the user doesn't have authenticated. so we assume a username equal to "" means anonymous otherwise $authenticated.
+    $anonymous means no username exists, cause the user does not have authenticated. so we assume a username equal to null means anonymous otherwise $authenticated.
     $authenticated means the user has a username.
-Based on this we have to change the behaviour of the UserAsterik, cause this user should check if the length of the user is greater zero.

 - Enhanced / Improve Authorization class.
   - Check what to do?